hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 When a validator’s signup info is registered or updated it should be accessed using the following algorithm:

-Addresses for the validator registry transaction family are set by adding sha256 hash of the validator's id to the validator registry namespace.
-The namespace for the validator registry will be the first 6 characters of the sha256  hash of the string “validator_registry”, which is “6a4372” For example, the validator signup info of a validator with the id “validator_id” could be set like this:
+Addresses for the PoET Validator Registry transaction family are set by adding sha256 hash of the validator's ID to the PoET Validator Registry namespace.
+The namespace for this transaction family is the first 6 characters of the sha256 hash of the string “validator_registry”, which is “6a4372” For example, the validator signup info of a validator with the ID “validator_id” could be set like this:

 .. code-block:: pycon